 VII.
-READING REMEDIATION [F. S. 1003.428-2.
-C.]
+READING REMEDIATION [F.S.
+1003.428-2.C]

-- A. Each year a student scores Level 1 or Level 2 on 9th grade 10th grade FCAT reading, the student must be enrolled in and complete an intensive remedial course the following year or be placed in a content area course that includes remediation of skills not acquired by the student. - B. Students identified as having a deficiency in reading will undergo a series of diagnostic testing to determine the specific areas of deficiency in phonemic awareness, phonics, fluency, comprehension, and vocabulary.
+A. Each year a student scores Level I OR Level 2 on 9th grade or 10th grade Florida Standards Assessment (FSA) in reading, the student must be enrolled in and complete an intensive remedial course the following year or be placed in a content area course that includes remediation skills not acquired by the student.

+B. Students identified as having a deficiency in reading will undergo a series of diagnostic testing to determine the specific areas of deficiency in phonemic awareness, phonics, fluency, comprehension, and vocabulary.
 Students will be placed according to the district K-12 Comprehensive Reading Plan.

-Schools shall also provide for the frequent progress monitoring of all Level 1 and 2 FCAT 2.0 reading students' progress in meeting the desired levels of performance.
+Schools shall also provide for the frequent progress monitoring of all Level 1 and 2 Florida Standards Assessment (FSA) reading students' progress in meeting the desired levels of performance.

 VIII.
-REMEDIATION (F.S.1008.25)
+REMEDIATION [F.S.
+1008.25]

 - A. Schools are expected to provide, with school district assistance, a variety of strategies to meet the individual needs of students.
-These strategies may include, but are not limited to extended school year, dropout prevention services, tutorial programs, exceptional student education, modified curriculum, reading instruction, after-school instruction and other extended day services, tutoring, mentoring, class size reduction, and intensive skills development programs. - B. For each year in which a student scores at Level 1 on FCAT Mathematics, the student must complete an intensive mathematics course the following year, which may be taught through applied, integrated, or combined courses. - C. Each year a student scores Level 1 or Level 2 on the Algebra 1 EOC assessment, the student must be enrolled in and complete an intensive remedial course the following year or be placed in a content area course that includes remediation of skills not acquired by the student. - D. The Individual Educational Plan (IEP) will serve as the remediation plan for most ESE students.
-Remedial instruction provided during high school may not be counted in lieu of English and mathematics credits required for graduation. - E. Beginning with the 2011-2012 school year, SB 1908 requires that a college readiness assessment (PERT, ACT, or SAT) shall be administered to all high school students prior to grade 12 with defined FCAT 2.0 scores.
+These strategies may include but are not limited to extended school year, dropout prevention services, tutorial programs, exceptional student education, modified curriculum, reading instruction, after-school instruction and other extended day services, tutoring, mentoring, class size reduction, and intensive skills development programs. - B. For each year in which a student scores a Level 1 on Florida Standards Assessment (FSA) in Mathematics, the student must complete an intensive mathematics course the following year, which may be taught through applied, integrated, or combined courses. - C. Each year a student scores Level 1 or Level 2 on the Algebra 1 EOC assessment, the student must be enrolled in and complete an intensive remedial course the following year or be placed in a content area course that includes remediation of skills not acquired by the student. - D. Beginning with the 2011-2012 school year, college readiness assessments (PERT, ACT, or SAT) shall be administered to all high school students prior to grade 12 with defined Florida Standards Assessment (FSA) scores.
 The State Board of Education has established by rule the minimum test scores a student must achieve to demonstrate readiness.
 See Appendix A and B. Students achieving the minimum scores, and enrolling in a community college within two years, will not be required to enroll in remediation courses.
-High schools must provide students in grade 12 who score below the minimum scores access to remedial instruction prior to graduation.
+High schools must provide students in grade 12 who score below the minimum scores access to remedial instruction prior to graduation. - IX.

-IX.
 PROMOTION, RETENTION, AND PROMOTION WITH INSTRUCTIONAL SUPPORT